-Changes to TFU Handbook - SEPTEMBER 2025 - RTFO and Policy Updates
+Changes to TFU Handbook - JANUARY 2026

 Reinforced stops are quick manouvers, performed by 2 vehicles and are an effective way to trap suspects in vehicles, to get an upper hand.